onedata/onedata-documentation/doc/administering_onedata/ssl_certificate_management.md

   - `/etc/op_panel/certs/web_chain.pem` (optional)
   - `/etc/oz_panel/cacerts/*` (optional)

 By default, **Onepanel** ships with dummy web certificates issued for `localhost`and signed by `OneDataTestWebServerCA`.
 It's enough to launch the service and access the gui by bypassing browser warnings.
 However, those test certificates will prevent Onezone-Oneprovider or inter-Oneprovider communication in a production environment and should never be used in such cases.
 Communication using those test certificates can be enabled for test purposes by setting `ONEPANEL_TRUST_TEST_CA` environment variable during cluster deployment.
+This variable must be set for **all clusters** that will be communicating with each other.

 ## Onezone